 Propellant is ionized via bombardment from electrons trapped in the main channel.
-Electrons are trapped by configuring an axial electric field with a radial magnetic field such that $\vec{E} \times \vec{B}$ drift results in an azimuthal velocity (a drift-enabled Hall current).
-The purpose of the the devices electric field is to both transport electrons from the cathode into the channel and to accelerate ionized propellant away from the thruster.
+Electrons are trapped by a radial magnetic field.
+An axial electric field is then applied such that electrons experience $\overrightarrow{E} \times \overrightarrow{B}$ drift, resulting in an azimuthal velocity (a drift-enabled Hall current).
+The purpose of the device's electric field is to both transport electrons from the cathode into the channel and to accelerate ionized propellant away from the thruster.

 The cathode has a negative potential with respect to the anode so that electrons that are produced by the cathode are drawn into the channel.
-Electrons are trapped in the channel by $\vec{E} \times \vec{B}$ drift, which relies on the electrons having a suitably high velocity.
-Electrons (whether generated by the cathode or by an ionization of propellant) remain for a time within the plasma in the channel, but eventually lose energy through collisions with the wall or other particles (such as neutrals).
+Given that the magnetic field is what traps electrons within the channel, they require a certain velocity to stay trapped.
+They remain for a time within the plasma in the channel, but eventually lose energy through collisions with the wall or other particles (such as neutrals).
 When an electron reaches the anode at the bottom of the channel it re-enters the circuit and is delivered back to the cathode.

-It is notable that a Hall thruster plasma maintains quasineutrality; equal numbers of electrons are pulled into the anode as the number of ions ejected from the channel: if these events occur at uneven rates, the total charge of the plasma becomes biased in one direction or the other.
-When this happens the plasma will return to neutrality either by pulling back charges of the opposite sign or expelling charges of the same sign as the bias.
-The result of this is that the discharge current of the thruster is equal to anode current, and thus by measuring the anode current it is possible to know the current of positive ions into space.
-This allows for estimation of the mass outflow rate of the thruster, assuming a propellant ionization level.
+It is notable that a Hall thruster plasma maintains quasineutrality; if the total charge of the plasma becomes biased in one direction or the other, the plasma will return to neutrality either by pulling back charges of the opposite sign or expelling charges of the same sign as the bias.
+A power supply connects the thruster anode to the cathode.
+This supply serves to move electrons captured on the thruster anode into the cathode, where they are expelled into the thruster's ion beam to neutralize the plume.
+If this were not the case, the spacecraft would build up a net negative charge as ions are